 The design of Hiroshima Prefecture's flag is based on the shape of the first letter of Hiroshima in Japanese.
 It's round shape symbolizes the harmony and unity of its citizens and the overlapping double symbols represents the area's rapid development.
 It was decided upon on July 16, 1968.

-Hiroshima Prefecture's major airport is in Mihara City and is over an hour by car from Hiroshima City.
-Hiroshima Airport is almost exclusively a domestic airport but most large airports in Japan have direct flights to it.
+Hiroshima Prefecture's major airport is in Mihara City and is under an hour by car from Hiroshima City.
+Hiroshima Airport is almost exclusively a domestic airport, but most large airports in Japan have direct flights to it.

-The largest port is in Hiroshima City but many ports along the coastline on Hiroshima reach many islands in the inland sea and other cities on Shikoku.
-Hiroshima Prefecture can be reached from Korea by ferry.
+The largest port is in Hiroshima City.
+A number of local destinations and Korea can be reached from here by ferry.
+Many more smaller ports along the coastline in Hiroshima Prefecture have ferries that go to the many islands in the inland sea and other cities on Shikoku.